aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/documentfragment/innerhtml/_index.md

 ---
 title: DocumentFragment.InnerHTML
 second_title: Aspose.SVG for .NET API Reference
-description: DocumentFragment property.
+description: DocumentFragment InnerHTML property.
 Returns a fragment of HTML or XML that represents the elements contents.
 Can be set to replace the contents of the element with nodes parsed from the given string
 type: docs
 weight: 40
 url: /net/aspose.svg.dom/documentfragment/innerhtml/